rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

   * Predictions derived from the fitted models, including:
 	&nbsp;
-    * Transition probabilities: the probabilities of transition between genotypes.
-For OT and OncoBN see the additional documentation as these are not really available for untimed oncogenetic models.
+    * Transition probabilities: conditional probability of transition to a genotype (obtained using competing exponentials from the transition rate matrix for all methods except OT and OncoBN).
+For OT and OncoBN this is actually an abuse of the untimed oncogenetic tree model; see the additional technical documentation for details.

-    * Transition rates: for models that provide them (CBN, H-ESBCN, MHN) transition rates.
+    * Transition rates: for models that provide them (CBN, H-ESBCN, MHN) transition rates of the continuous-time Markov chain that models the transition from one genotype to another.
+This option is not available for OT and OncoBN, as these do not return rates.

 	* Predicted genotype relative frequencies: the predicted genotype frequencies from the fitted models.

-	* Sampled genotype counts: the counts from obtaining a finite sample (of the size you chose) with the probabilities given by the predicted genotype frequencies.
-If you add noise, they include observational (e.g., genotyping) noise.
+	* Sampled genotype counts: Counts, or absolute genotype frequencies obtained by generating a finite sample (of the size you chose) with the probabilities given by the predicted genotype frequencies.
+If you add noise, the sampled genotype counts include observational (e.g., genotyping) noise.

   <!-- * Observed genotype transitions (counts): if you choose to *Sample for observed genotype transitions* (under ```Advanced options and CPMs to use```), for models that return a transition rate matrix (CBN, H-ESBCN, MHN), we obtain the observed sampled of genotypes by simulating sampling from the continuous-time Markov chain; this provides also observed transition counts between genotypes. -->
 	<!-- See remove_note_sogt_1 -->